Immigrant Visa Processing - COVID 19

 Building access is granted for American citizen services only (e.g. notarial services, birth reports, emergency assistance).
 American citizens requiring services should show their American passport to the U.S. Embassy employees in order to approach the gate.
-Access will not be granted for personal inquiries regarding visa cases or to accompany applicants, with the exception of the physically/mentally disabled, minors, or in certain marriage-based cases.
+Access will not be granted for personal inquiries regarding visa cases or to accompany applicants, except for the physically/mentally disabled, minors, or in certain marriage-based cases.

 Should I get a lawyer to help me with my case?

-The decision as to whether or not to hire a lawyer or other representative is yours alone.
-We cannot tell you whether or not to obtain representation, nor can we recommend any specific lawyers.
+The decision as to whether to hire a lawyer or other representative is yours alone.
+We cannot tell you whether to obtain representation, nor can we recommend any specific lawyers.
 Even if you hire an attorney or other representative, that person may NOT accompany the applicant to the visa interview.

 Family-Based Immigrant Visas

 How can someone obtain an immigrant visa?

 There are three basic methods for obtaining an immigrant visa: 1) through a qualifying family relationship with a U.S. citizen or lawful permanent resident or 2) through employment or 3) through the Diversity Immigrant Visa Program (the visa lottery).
 Most applicants in Cuba obtain their immigrant visas via family relationships.
 Due to restrictions in U.S. Law, Cuban citizens generally do not qualify for employment-based immigrant visas.